 4 tbsp ghee/coconut oil

 3 cups carrot – peeled & grated

 1/2 cup shredded coconut

 1 tsp ground cinnamon

 Heat the ghee/coconut oil in a pan.
 Add grated carrots, mix well and cook for 10-15 mins on medium heat until carrots are half cooked.
 Stir occasionally to prevent from sticking to the bottom of the pan.
 Now add honey, raisins, cinnamon, ginger, cardamom, nutmeg and vanilla extract.
 Mix well, cook for 30 seconds until fragrant and take the pan off the heat.

-In a large bowl, combine almond meal, shredded coconut and pinch of salt.
-Add carrot mix to the bowl and mix well with spatula or hands until everything is evenly mixed and the mixture becomes chunky and sticky.
-Add couple of tbsp of cold water if needed.
-Place mixture in a springform pan; you can also use regular cake pan covered with saran wrap.
+In a large bowl, combine almond meal, shredded coconut and a pinch of salt.
+Add carrot mix to the bowl and mix well with a spatula or hands until everything is evenly mixed and the mixture becomes chunky and sticky.
+Add a couple of tbsp of cold water if needed.
+Place mixture in a springform pan; you can also use a regular cake pan covered with saran wrap.
 Flatten out and press down the mix with your fingers or back of a spoon tightly.

 Coconut Cream Frosting